 - Improve their own leadership skills

 Students from Kindergarten to Year 6 are voted onto Prouille’s Student representative Council, this gives all students the opportunity to develop team building skills which, is one of the most essential skills that students learn, by being a part of the student council.
 This allows students to establish goals, delegate responsibility and give directions to their peers on executing tasks successfully.
 Students will also learn the skill of interactive and effective communication and become good listeners.
 They will learn to be flexible and obtain the skills to mentor groups of students to perform to their optimum capacity.
 This will offer them an important learning and practical experience for their future.

 The benefits of a buddy system are twofold – the older children learn to take on responsibility, while the younger children know that they have a fellow student they can confidently turn to for support.

 Buddy systems help to promote friendship and support between older and younger peers through regular collaboration between their classes, creating a sense of whole-school community.
 They also create friendships that enable both older and younger buddies to bond more closely with their school, increasing the likelihood of more positive school behaviour for all students.

 Year 6 Camp

-The Year 6 students attend an overnight camp to help them develop skills that will allow them to lead the school and a positive and informed way.
+The Year 6 students attend an overnight camp to help them develop skills that will allow them to lead the school in a positive informed way.
 During the camp students are encouraged to work together and support each other even when they are asked to participate in unfamiliar challenges.
 Students are asked to reflect upon what they learnt about leadership, the importance of team work and listening at the end of each activity.